cisagov/icsnpp-bacnet/README.md

 This plugin was developed to be fully customizable, so if you would like to drill down into specific BACnet packets and log certain variables, add the logging functionality to [scripts/icsnpp/bacnet/main.zeek](scripts/icsnpp/bacnet/main.zeek).
 The functions within [scripts/icsnpp/bacnet/main.zeek](scripts/icsnpp/bacnet/main.zeek) and [src/events.bif](src/events.bif) should prove to be a good guide on how to add new logging functionality.

-This parser produces three log files.
+This parser produces four log files.
 These log files are defined in [scripts/icsnpp/bacnet/main.zeek](scripts/icsnpp/bacnet/main.zeek).
 * bacnet.log
 * bacnet_discovery.log
 * bacnet_property.log
+* bacnet_device_control.log

 For additional information on these log files, see the *Logging Capabilities* section below.